mcognetta/mcognetta.github.io/posts/esperanto-discord-bot.md

 @def date = "06/19/2021"
 @def tags = ["esperanto", "python", "discord"]

 # X-System Transcription Discord Bot

+The code for this bot can be found at [https://github.com/mcognetta/transskribilo-boto](https://github.com/mcognetta/transskribilo-boto).

 In the days before Unicode, typists had to improvise when typing characters with diacritics (ĉ, ŭ, etc.).
 A popular system for marking diacritics was the “x-system”, where one simply placed an “x” immediately after the character that they wanted to mark with a diacritic (cx -> ĉ, ux -> ŭ, etc.).
 There are some problems with this system though.
 For example, there may be more than one viable diacritic for a character in a context or there may be ambiguity between diacritic-marking x’s and literal x’s.
 However, the x-system took off for Esperanto, which does not have any of the aforementioned issues for pure Esperanto words.